kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (895)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/e0b506dd-ff4c-4563-9380-18055993cc7e)

-Now, to test automation of the full deployment pipeline, we edit the Header.js by adding three dots to the end of the `h1` line text and commit the changes
+Now, to test automation of the full deployment pipeline, we edit the Header.js by adding dots to the end of the `h1` line text and commit the changes

 ![Screenshot (897)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/95d14f09-fd8e-42c2-964d-a7642009f892)